eduardogarzab/Program-Documenter/README.md

 # Program-Documenter
-The documenter will document the programs using this template
+The documenter will document the programs using this template:
 - @progName
 - @author
 - @date